 - Beat Unhealthy Stress

 Stress wreaks havoc on our bodies.
 From increased blood pressure to psychological distress, to even hair loss, the symptoms are varied and can be severe.
 Prolonged stress also hurts your confidence, as your body is being pushed to the brink.
 Beating stress, however, is the only way that you can get a handle on the stressors in your life.
 Do this first by improving your health, and then the quality of your sleep.
-You can add mediation techniques, chiropractic massages, or whatever else you find works for you.
+You can add mediation techniques, chiropractic adjustments and massages, or whatever else you find works for you.

 - Cut Out Toxic Relationships